blakewatson/htmlforpeople/src/11-customizing-simple-css.md

 }
 ```

-This block is using a feature of CSS called _media queries_.
-The `@media` rule in this case is specifying that if the user has indicated a preference for dark mode, the style rules inside the block should apply.
+This block uses a CSS feature called _media queries_.
+In this case, the `@media` rule specifies that the style rules inside the block should apply if the user has indicated a preference for dark mode.

-The first of the rules sets the default color scheme to dark and then _redefines_ the color variables that it is applying to the root document (ie, the whole page).
+The first rule sets the default color scheme to dark and then _redefines_ the color variables that apply to the root document (i.e., the whole page).
 The second rule makes images and video slightly transparent so as not to appear "so glaring in dark mode."

-We don't know whether the visitor to our website prefers light mode or dark mode, so we should set appropriate colors for both modes.
-If you want, you could copy over these two code blocks (ie, the "Global variables" block and the "Dark theme" block) from `simple.css` into your `custom.css` file and then proceed to change the color values as desired.
-Or you could just specify the ones you want to change.
-Either way, make sure you have the right colors in the right section.
+We don't know whether visitors to our website prefer light or dark mode, so we should set appropriate colors for both modes.
+If you want, you could copy over these two code blocks (i.e., the "Global variables" block and the "Dark theme" block) from `simple.css` into your `custom.css` file and then proceed to change the color values as desired.
+Or you could specify only the ones you want to change.
+Either way, ensure you have the right colors in the right section.

 ## An example customization

-For the default light theme I decided to stick with only named CSS colors as a fun exercise.
-You can think of named colors like a box of crayons—there are quite a few of them but they don't represent every possible color.
+For the default light theme, I decided to stick with only named CSS colors as a fun exercise.
+You can think of named colors like a box of crayons—there are many, but they don't represent every possible color.
 But they are an easy way to refer to colors in a human-friendly way.

-On the other hand, I felt the dark mode colors needed a more nuanced touch.
+On the other hand, the dark mode colors needed a more nuanced touch.
 I used the built-in color picker in Visual Studio Code to select a few specific colors.
-They are represented in the `rbg` format here, just because that's what the editor did by default when I selected the colors.
+They are represented in the `rbg` format here because that's what the editor did by default when I selected the colors.

 This is the code I put in my `custom.css` file.